mslonik/Hotstrings/README.md

 - applying clipboard instead of the classical simulation of keyboard (useful especially for long text strings),
 - one triggering abbreviation can call several different text strings of your choice, chosen from menu,
 - overview of existing hotstrings,
-- definitions of hotstrings are stored in .csv files, as many, as you like,
+- definitions of hotstrings are stored in .csv files, as many, as you like (each file can contain hotstring belonging to specific category, e.g. emojis, physical symbols, first and second names etc.),
 - undoing of hotstrings (conversion of last entered hotstring again into triggering abbreviation),
 - ...